VR621/Data-Analysis/README.md

 For support, email Vishalroy@hotmail.co.uk

-## Lessons Learned frequently than men but the amounts of divorce rates over the previous decade before (i.e. 2005-2014) are dropping.
+## Lessons Learned

-During this data analysis project, I've learned many things such as, women in the UK not only intiate divorce much than men.
+During this data analysis project, I've learned many things such as, women in the UK not only intiate divorce much than men, most notebaly in the previous decade (between 2005-2015).
 Overall, divorce have dropped significnatly,  over the past 20 year timeframe (i.e. 1990-2010) and the divorce rates continue to drop, which does paint a more optimsitic outlook on future UK marriage prospects.
 Nevertheless, It will be interesting to see how the current data compares to this study.